EricHoffmann57/projet-ionic-games/README.md

 # projet-ionic-games

-This project was generated with Angular CLI version 12.2.13.
+This project was generated with Angular CLI version 12.2 and Ionic 6

 ## Video Games Collection
 This project presents a video games collection in the form of collectible cards linked to a firebase.